Ilex vomitoria

 Ilex vomitoria, commonly known as yaupon (/ˈjɔːpɒn/) or yaupon holly, is a species of holly that is native to southeastern North America.
 The word yaupon was derived from the Catawban yą́pą, from yą- tree + pą leaf.
 Another common name, cassina, was borrowed from Timucua (despite this, it usually refers to Ilex cassine).
-The Latin name comes from an observation by early Europeans that the ingestion of the plant was followed by vomiting in certain ceremonies.
+The Latin name was given by early European observers who misunderstood Indigenous purification ceremonies—where vomiting was part of the ritual—and incorrectly assumed that the plant itself was emetic.

-The plant was traditionally used by Native Americans to make an infusion containing caffeine.
-It is only one of two known plants endemic to North America that produce caffeine.
+The plant was traditionally used by Native Americans and Euro-American colonists to make an infusion containing caffeine and theobromine.
+This drink went by different names, such as cassina, beloved drink, or white drink among natives and "Carolina tea", or "South Seas tea" among colonists.
+Today, it is also known as yaupon tea.
+It is one of only two known plants endemic to North America that produce caffeine.
 The other (containing 80% less) is Ilex cassine, commonly known as dahoon holly.
+In the 21st century, the plant has begun to be harvested for making commercial tea once again in the United States.
 Yaupon is also widely used for landscaping in its native range.

 Description

 Yaupon holly is an evergreen shrub or small tree reaching 5–9 m tall, with smooth, light gray bark and slender, hairy shoots.
 The leaf arrangement is alternate, with leaves ovate to elliptical and a rounded apex with crenate or coarsely serrated margin, 1–4.5 cm long and 1–2 cm broad, glossy dark green above, slightly paler below.
 The flowers are 5–5.5 mm diameter, with a white four-lobed corolla.
 The fruit is a small round, shiny, and red (occasionally yellow) drupe 4–6 mm diameter containing four pits, which are dispersed by birds eating the fruit.
 The species may be distinguished from the similar Ilex cassine by its smaller leaves with a rounded, not acute apex.